For International Students: Formalities

 Important: It is not possible to change a tourist visa to a student visa after arriving in Germany.
 It is also not possible to apply for a student visa in Germany.
 Visas can only be obtained at a German Embassy or Consulate abroad.

-In addition, the website of the DAAD (Deutscher Akademischer Austauschdienst – German Academic Exchange Service) provides helpful information on visa requirements for international students as well as a useful information leaflet with ‘Information on the legal framework conditions for Immigration and Residence of foreign students and scholars’.
+In addition, the website of the DAAD (Deutscher Akademischer Austauschdienst – German Academic Exchange Service) provides helpful information on visa requirements for international students.

 Citizen Registration Office ('Einwohneramt')